tensorflow/tensorflow/tensorflow/docs_src/about/roadmap.md

 * Edward 2.0: High-level API for probabilistic programming

 ### Platforms
-#### TFLite:
+#### TensorFlow Lite:
-* Increased coverage of supported ops in TFLite
+* Increased coverage of supported ops in TensorFlow Lite
-* Easier conversion of a trained TF graph for use on TFLite
+* Easier conversion of a trained TensorFlow graph for use on TensorFlow Lite
-* Support for GPU acceleration in TFLite (iOS and Andorid)
+* Support for GPU acceleration in TensorFlow Lite (iOS and Android)
 * Support for hardware accelerators via Android NeuralNets API
 * Improved CPU performance by quantization and other network optimizations (eg. pruning, distillation)
 * Increased support for devices beyond Android and iOS (eg. RPi, Cortex-M)